For once, we all must have wondered why plants need light and how exactly different light colors help with their growth.

 However, it will help the plant reach its flowering stage, mainly for maturation.

-It wonders when combined with a blue waveband, generally in the range of 5:1, to enhance foliage and flowering.
+When combined with a blue waveband, generally in the range of 5:1, it wonders to enhance foliage and flowering.

 You should also note that the red wavelength usually promotes germination or seedling.

 7. Far-Red (740-10,000nm)

 Far-red or Infrared (IR) with 740-10,000nm is the longest wavelength from the visible light color spectrum.